cswclui/katacoda-scenarios-1/12factor-005/step02.md

 ## Objective
-The objective of this lesson is to develop an understanding of the benefit of using the [Build, Release Run](https://12factor.net/build-release-run) principle of 12 Factor App in order to make it so you can build your application from the source repository and deploy it in a consistent manner that scales.

-## What you'll be doing

-In this lab we're going to work Jenkins.
-Jenkins will download the source for this scenario for branch of the GitHub repository.
-Then, after the source code has been downloaded from GitHub, Jenkins will install the application's dependencies and run the unit tests that ship with the source code.

-[PUT IN THE INSTRUCTIONS ABOUT THE BUILD AND RELEASE INSTRUCTIONS]

-But, before we do, we need to install Jenkins in Katacoda.
-Jenkins is the release platform we're going to use to demonstrate the principle of Build, Release Run.
+The objective of this lesson is to install the [Jenkins](https://www.jenkins.io/) into the Katacoda interactive learning environment.

+Jenkins is a well known open source platform for continuous integration and continuous delivery ([CI/CD](https://en.wikipedia.org/wiki/CI/CD)) activity.
+As mentioned previously, we'll use Jenkins to work with a script stored in the common GitHub code repository to automatically do the Build and Release stages of Build, Release, Run.

 ## Steps